Amanej/hygen-vue-class-component-templates/Readme.md

-# Hygen Generator Templates - Vue Class Components
+# Hygen Generator Templates - Vue

 Generates a folder with the following